JoshuaMooneyham/Fotispy/README.md

 Here are the baseline requirements.
-Your application must:

-Allow Users to:
+Your application must allow Users to:

     [x] sign-up
     [x] login
     [x] logout